Building Leaders and Creating Knowledge (B.L.A.C.K.)

 Through a partnership with African American Student Affairs (AASA), students can expect workshops, group study sessions, organized opportunities to volunteer in the community, and excursions off-campus.
-Students who participate in this community have access to a Faculty Fellow from AASA for mentoring and advising, can earn course credit through the AASA Internship Program, and can take advantage of multiple opportunities to build relationships with local and campus community leaders.
+Students who participate in this community have access to staff from AASA for mentoring and advising, can earn course credit through the AASA Internship Program, and can take advantage of multiple opportunities to build relationships with local and campus community leaders.

 Benefits of the B.L.A.C.K.
 Theme Community